Automated border control system: E-Channel Service for foreign nationals

 Foreign visitor holding a valid passport with Foreign Permanent Resident ID Card or Foreigner’s Residence Permit (more than 6 months) of the People’s Republic of China is available to use the service.

 Malaysia

+Malaysia's NIISe eGate is the automated border control module of the National Integrated Immigration System, it was introduced nationwide in phases and designed to replace the old Malaysian Immigration System eGate.

 Malaysia was the first country in the world to issue biometric passports in 1998.
 As such, it was among the first to adopt the use of an automated border control system to facilitate immigration clearance for Malaysian citizens.
 The Autogate system is available at most immigration checkpoints for all Malaysian passport holders.
 The system uses facial recognition and thumbprint verification to match against information stored in the traveller's biometric passport.
+On 22 September 2025, the MyNIISe eGates was introduced at Sultan Abu Bakar Complex and Sultan Iskandar Building as a trial phase for testing.